OmriGawi/Flower-Chain-Management-System/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Here is a list of users with a different type of functionality:<br/>
+Feel free to check any of them, they are unique!

 | User Type                | Username | Password |
 |--------------------------|----------|----------|
 | Client                   | client   | client   |